-124. The representative of Latvia said that at the latest upon entry into force of the Protocol of Accession, Latvia would submit all notifications (other than those required to be made on an ad hoc basis) required by any Agreement constituting part of the WTO Agreement.
+124. The representative of Latvia said that at the latest upon entry into force of the Protocol of Accession, Latvia would submit all initial notifications required by any Agreement constituting part of the WTO Agreement.
 Any regulations subsequently enacted by Latvia which gave effect to the laws enacted to implement any Agreement constituting part of the WTO Agreement would also conform to the requirements of that Agreement.
-The Working Party took note of this commitment.]
+The Working Party took note of this commitment.